-In fiscal year 2020, we did not other provide perquisites to our NEOs that are generally unavailable to other employees.
-During fiscal year 2020, we provided the following benefits to our NEOs on the same basis as our other eligible employees:
+In fiscal year 2021, we did not otherwise provide perquisites to our NEOs that are generally unavailable to other employees except a housing benefit more fully described below.
+During fiscal year 2021, we provided the following benefits to our NEOs on the same basis as our other eligible employees:

 - health insurance;

 - vacation, personal holidays and sick days;

 - life insurance and supplemental life insurance;

-- · short-term and long-term disability insurance; and
+- short-term and long-term disability insurance; and

 - a 401(k) retirement plan.